Auburn Has a Disability Services Site

 Full-time vs. Part-time Studies at Auburn University

-Compared to other colleges and universities across the nation, Auburn is more diverse than average in terms of overall diversity.
-We rank Auburn #512 out of 2,179.
+Compared to other colleges and universities across the nation, Auburn receives top marks for overall diversity.
+We rank Auburn #548 out of 3,514.

 The chart below shows each element that we looked at to determine this ranking, and how that metric compares to the national average.
 100 would indicate excellent diversity in each category, and 1 would mean poor diversity.